F. AGENCY ACCOUNTS

 Students should also register themselves and indicate who information may be released to in an emergency.
 Listed below are also links to additional information about culture shock, disabilities, Center for Disease Control suggested vaccinations, and how to obtain a passport.

-Reference the faculty checklist for group study abroad program for a list of what of is due and relevant dates.
+Reference the faculty checklist for group study abroad program for a list of what of is due before you leave for your study abroad program.

 NEED TO TRAVEL WITH CASH?